blaisewang/AlgorithmAnalysis.Swift/README.md

 Given a sequence of weighted edges `[((Character, Character), UInt)]`, the `(Character, Character)` means an undirected edge from the first `Character` to the second `Character` of the tuple.
 The `UInt` means the weight of the edge.

-Use `.shortestPaths(sourcea: Character))` to get the shortest paths from source node to all nodes.
+Use `.shortestPaths(sourceNode: Character))` to get the shortest paths from source node to all nodes and its distance.